Bradman381/byco/_projects/drawingmachine.md

 ### Mechanical Design

-We constructed our plotter out of 1/4" plywood, and used standard NEMA17 steppers are used for both the linear and angular movements.
+We constructed our plotter out of 1/4" plywood, and used standard NEMA17 steppers for both linear and angular movement.
 An SMT-1325S magnetic solenoid is attached to the pen holder for the lifting motion.

 ---